ramit21/machine-learning-python/data/README.md

 5. **ROC Curve** = Receiver Operating Characteristic Curve = plot of true +ve rate (recall) vs false +ve rate at various threshold settings.
 The more the curve is bent towards upper left corner, the better.
 Ideal data would be a dot in the upper left corner.

-6. **AUC** = Area under the curve = area under the ROC curve.AUC of 0.5 means useless model, and 1 means perfect.
+6. **AUC** = Area under the curve = area under the ROC curve.
+AUC of 0.5 means useless model, and 1 means perfect.
 Commonly used metric for comparing classifiers.